AliRiaz-cs/AliRiaz-cs/README.md

 ### Hi there, this is Ali Riaz 👋

-- 🔭 I’m currently working on Centralized Master Data and QA Project
+- 🌱 I’m currently working as Software Engineer @ QBS Co.
-- 🌱 I’m currently learning Angular
+- 🔭 I’m currently working on QA Project (ERP)
 - 📫 How to reach me: aliriaz0700@gmail.com